Narayan0007/Customer-Personality-Analysis-Clean-datasets/README.md

 - `code/`: Contains the Python script used for data cleaning.
 - `README.md`: This file.

-## Instructions

-1. Place the raw dataset in the `data/` folder.
-2. Run the script in `code/cleaning_script.py` to clean the data.
-3. The cleaned dataset will be saved in the `data/` folder.

 ## What was done

 - Handled missing values by dropping rows with nulls.